KChen-lab/Cyclum-Demo/README.md

 # Cyclum-Demo:
-A self-contained [demo in Jupyter notebook](https://github.com/KChen-lab/Cyclum-Demo/blob/master/mESC.ipynb) of Cyclum, ships with the mESC dataset ([Computational analysis of cell-to-cell heterogeneity in single-cell RNA-sequencing data reveals hidden subpopulations of cells](https://www.nature.com/articles/nbt.3102)).
-A simple [downstream analysis](https://kchen-lab.github.io/Cyclum-Demo/mesc_analysis.nb.html) is also available in this repository.
+A self-contained demo of Cyclum, in Jupyter notebook, is available in [`mESC.ipynb`](https://github.com/KChen-lab/Cyclum-Demo/blob/master/mESC.ipynb).
+It works with the mESC dataset ([Computational analysis of cell-to-cell heterogeneity in single-cell RNA-sequencing data reveals hidden subpopulations of cells](https://www.nature.com/articles/nbt.3102)).
+It shows shows how to start with an expression matrix, then decide the optimal dimensionality, and finally calculate the circular pseudotime.

-The demo is available in "mESC.ipynb".
-It is accessible through jupyter notebook.
-Instruction for each step is available in the notebook.
-The expected output is available in "mESC.html".
 On a computer equipped with an Cuda-ready GPU, it will take about 20 minutes to run.
 If only CPU is available, it may take around 1 hour.

-The analysis of the result was done in R, and a demo is available in "mesc_analysis.Rmd".
+The analysis of the result was done in R, and a demo is available in [`mesc_analysis.Rmd`](https://kchen-lab.github.io/Cyclum-Demo/mesc_analysis.nb.html).
 Running it will take around five seconds.
 The expected result is available in "mesc_analysis.nb.html".
+It relies on `cyclum-pseudotime.h5`, the result of the Jupyter notebook.

 ## System requriment:
-Operating System: Debian GNU/Linux 10 (buster)
+The code is on Debian GNU/Linux 10 (buster) with both CPU and GPU.
 The code should run on most mainstream systems (Linux, Mac, Windows) supporting Tensorflow.
-Enabling GPU computing gives significantly better performance (5 minutes vs 30 minutes for CPU), but is not requried.

 ## Software dependencies: